claudio-cruz/taskify_app/README.md

 - [x] The dropdown menu with the links to delete, create, and edit tasks works.
 - [x] The spinner works.
 - [x] The modal delete confirmation works.
+- [x] If users click "cancel" in the delete confirmation modal, the modal will close, and the task will remain undeleted.
+- [x] The task is successfully deleted when the confirm button is clicked in the delete confirmation modal.
 - [x] The task list is fully responsive to all screen sizes

 4. Task edit and create forms:
 - [x] The alerts for empty inputs work.
 - [x] The successful alert for creating and editing the task works.
 - [x] The input options work.
 - [x] The tasks are created and edited correctly.
-- [x] The cancel button returns the user to the previous page correctly.
+- [x] The cancel button, in the edit and create form, returns the user to the previous page correctly.
 - [x] The forms are fully responsive to all screen sizes.

 5. Notes:
 - [x] The note list displays all the notes correctly at all screen sizes.